dhutapratama/docs/queues.md

 In the example above, the `UpdateSearchIndex` job is unique by a product ID.
 So, any new dispatches of the job with the same product ID will be ignored until the existing job has completed processing.
 In addition, if the existing job is not processed within one hour, the unique lock will be released and another job with the same unique key can be dispatched to the queue.

 > **Warning**
-> If your application dispatches jobs from multiple web servers or containers, you should ensure that all of your servers are communicating with the same central cache server so that Laravel can accurately determine if a job is unique.
+> If your application dispatches jobs from multiple web servers or containers, you should ensure that all of your servers are communicating with the same central cache server so that Lets can accurately determine if a job is unique.

 <a name="keeping-jobs-unique-until-processing-begins"></a>
 #### Keeping Jobs Unique Until Processing Begins